97kovacspeter/imdb_scraper/README.md

 # Helper files

-The scraper.py contains functionalities to extract data from the imdb site.
+The scraper.py contains functionalities to extract data from the IMDB site.

 The rating_adjuster.py is responsible for reevaluation of the rankings based on the given rules.

+The filehandler.py writes the data provided into a json file in the root folder.